int128/list-associated-pull-requests-action/README.md

 ### Create a pull request for release

-This example workflow creates a pull request from `main` branch into `production` branch with the release note.
+This workflow creates a pull request from `main` branch into `production` branch with the release note.

 ```yaml
 name: create-release-pr